arnabc-hub/vivid/README.md

 Unless stated otherwise, any contribution intentionally submitted for inclusion in the project by you, as defined in the Apache-2.0 license, shall be dual-licensed as above, without additional terms or conditions.

-# Vivid Basic Analysis Example
+## Vivid Examples

+We are in the process of developing examples to showcase how to perform various analyses using the Vivid platform.
+These examples will demonstrate the basic functionality and provide a starting point for users to explore the platform's capabilities.

+### Example in Progress

-This repository provides a basic example of how to perform an analysis using the Vivid platform.
-The provided Python script initializes Vivid and runs a default analysis, showcasing the basic functionality of the platform.
+We are currently working on providing a basic example of how to perform an analysis using Vivid.
+This example will include a Python script that initializes Vivid and runs a default analysis.

+Stay tuned for updates and new examples as we continue to build and improve the platform.

 ## Prerequisites